 Like all loans, there are certain rules in place to determine who is eligible for the loan.
 Here are some of the basics of getting approved for VA mortgage loans.

 First and foremost, you must find out if your time in the service meets the minimum requirements.
 Here are the most common service guidelines

 - Served on active duty at a time of peace for a minimum of 181 days

 - Served on active duty during a time of war for a minimum of 90 days

 - If your spouse was killed during their service

 - Served a minimum of 6 calendar years either in the National Guard or the Reserves

 If any of the above conditions are true, then you may use your DD-214 form and apply for the Certificate of Eligibility (COE).

 Proof of Income

-In order to obtain the VA mortgage, you will need to show how you earn income.
+In order to obtain the MN VA loan, you will need to show how you earn your income.
 This can be done in a number of ways.